SilentLeader/controller-battery-monitor/README.md

 ## Linux Implementation

 The Linux implementation reads battery information from `/sys/class/power_supply/` by:

 - Scanning for battery devices
 - Identifying Xbox controller batteries by model name
 - Parsing uevent files for capacity level and charging status

 ## Windows Implementation

-The Windows implementation uses the GameInput API (available on Windows 11+) to monitor Xbox controller batteries by:
+The Windows implementation uses the XInput API to monitor Xbox controller batteries by:

-- Enumerating connected game input devices
+- Checking up to 4 XInput controller slots for connected devices
-- Filtering for Xbox One and Xbox 360 controllers
+- Using XInputGetState to detect controller presence
+- Using XInputGetBatteryInformation to query battery details
-- Querying battery state for level (empty, low, medium, full) and charging status
+- Converting XInput battery levels (empty, low, medium, full) to application format
-- Providing percentage capacity when available

-Note: Requires Windows 11 or later.
-On older Windows versions, the app will show disconnected status.
+- Detecting charging status based on battery type (wired controllers show as charging)

+Note: Uses xinput1_4.dll which is available on Windows Vista and later.
+Battery percentage is not available through XInput - only discrete levels are provided.

 ## Dependencies

 - Avalonia UI
 - CommunityToolkit.Mvvm
-- Microsoft.GameInput (for Windows battery monitoring)

 ## Sources